cyrusae/deckdater/READMORE.md

 # project tag deckdater

 Tool for determining when a MtG decklist was last up to date, so you know which sets have released since then and might have cards you want for it.

 Uses Scryfall data.

+> This page is a copy of the README *(file where I'm supposed to try to explain myself)* where I try to add explanations for a lay audience as I go.
+It is, even more than the normal README and this entire project, a work in progress.

 ## interface